Levminer/authme/README.md

 # Authme

--   A 2FA app for desktop built with Electron.
+-   A simple 2FA app for desktop built with Electron and Node.js.

+# How to use

+-   Check out `extract/README.md`

 # Build